 3 tab shingles are difficult to get on our current market, because they are quickly becoming obsolete, as architectural shingles are quickly taking over and have become the most common shingle, due to their higher resistance to wind and water penetration.

-Designer shingles, or what are commonly known as presidential shingles or 500 weight shingles, are less common due to their cost but provide a longer lasting shingle.
+Designer shingles, or what is commonly known as presidential shingles or 500-weight shingles, are less common due to their cost but provide a longer-lasting shingle.
 50+ years of use is not uncommon to see in this class of shingle.
-Along with its longevity, this shingle typically boasts a class 4 hail impact rating, which means it can withstand 2″ hail at storm force winds without damaging the shingle.
+Along with its longevity, this shingle typically boasts a class 4 hail impact rating, which means it can withstand 2″ hail at storm-force winds without damaging the shingle.
 This is slightly different from the (picture of 300 weight) 300 weight and 200 weight.
-300 weight shingles usually boast a class 3 hail rating which is 1-1/2″ hail ball at storm force wind impact, and 200 weight are often followed in class 1 or 2.
-Some 300 weight shingles fall into the class 2 hail rating.
+300-weight shingles usually boast a class 3 hail rating which is 1-1/2″ hail ball at storm force wind impact, and 200 weight is often followed in class 1 or 2.
+Some 300-weight shingles fall into the class 2 hail rating.

-At CCX Roofing, we prefer to use Malarkey Roofing Products’ shingle line, which include the Highlander , Vista, Legacy, and Windsor for roofing in Pocatello and roofing in Idaho Falls.
+At CCX Roofing, we prefer to use Malarkey Roofing Products’ shingle line, which includes the Highlander, Vista, Legacy, and Windsor for roofing in Pocatello and roofing in Idaho Falls.

 There are many other types of roofs that you can see in the photo album below.
 Stone roofs are even a possibility, but they are commonly seen in hot, dry regions as they perform best in those areas.
 They do require a lot of underlayment material to perform as intended, and they also require A LOT of maintenance.
 Because of the impact on cost, roofing product manufacturers have come up with a synthetic plastic/vinyl material that, at a distance, has the appearance of a stone roof; however, if money is not a factor, we can make any of these happen.